Last Updated: February 2019

 What will I be asked?

-When you sign-up to our Total Rewards loyalty program, we will ask you to provide some form of identification.
+When you sign-up to our Caesars Rewards loyalty program, we will ask you to provide some form of identification.
 This can be a passport, drivers licence or some other recognised, government issued document with a photograph.
-We may also ask for official documents to verify where you reside.
+We may also ask for official documents to verify where you reside if required.